How the System Works

 All data collected remains the property of the customer.
-As well as being held on the central Harvest server cluster all data is also backed up to offiste servers.
-The Harvest server cluster consists of IBM servers running in a redunandt cluster and connected to the internet through a fiber connection with a dedicated backup fiber connection.
+As well as being held on the central Harvest server cluster all data is also backed up to offsite servers.
+The Harvest server cluster consists of IBM servers running in a redundant cluster and connected to the internet through a fiber connection with a dedicated backup fiber connection.

-All automated alarms (eg. frost, pump fail etc) are process by their own server cluster with built in redunancy.
-SMS messsages are processed via a bank of sixteen Motorola/Telit modems and four ISDN lines are used for the voice messages.
+All automated alarms (eg. frost, pump fail etc) are process by their own server cluster with built in redundancy.
+SMS messages are processed via a bank of sixteen Motorola/Telit modems and four ISDN lines are used for the voice messages.
 Future expansion includes the addition of SIP lines.
 Temperature is measured using digital Dallas one-wire sensors.

 are calibrated at Harvest to 0.1% at 0°C in an environmental chamber with

 0.01°C accuracy platinum reference temperature sensor.